-• Prerequisites: Chemistry, and Biology or Concurrent Biology
+• Prerequisites: Chemistry and Biology (completed or concurrently)

 This course introduces human physiology and kinesiology while focusing on the maintenance of homeostasis through the operations of complex control systems.
 Study will encompass all levels of the hierarchy of human structure and integrated function with emphasis on the skeletal, muscle, nervous, and endocrine systems.
 Lab activities accompany topics and, when possible, principles are applied to exercise.